kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-vitamin-dickhead.md

 - Ghosts
 These members are the non-member members.
 They should be sufficiently senior not to be easily questioned (remember, disempowerment) and sufficiently absent to be effectively useless.
 - Ferrets
 It can be useful to have a member or two that are the cause of the problem in question.
-For example, if the issue revolves around forming a policy to ensure vulnerable community members are treated with respect, throw a flaming narcissist into the mix to make sure you are on-brand.
+For example, if the issue revolves around forming a policy to ensure vulnerable community members are treated with respect, throw a flaming narcissist into the mix to make sure you are on-brand in not wanting to address the issue.

 ### 2. ‘Proposal’